dwiandhikaap/rawdog-md/README.md

 - [ ] Add usage instructions
 - [ ] Make dev port configurable
 - [ ] Enforce `date` property in frontmatter to sort posts
-- [x] (In Progress) Add some handlebars helpers for common tasks like comparing value, sorting, etc.
 - [ ] Add option to parse codeblocks deeper so we don't need JS to highlight code and use CSS only

 ## ⚠ Known Issues